-Plessey, a leading developer of award-winning LED technologies and manufacturer of solid-state lighting products, announces that Desmet, a major Belgian lettuce-grower, will install Plessey’s new, high-power Hyperion LED top-light in 20,000 m² as part of a greenhouse extension project that will boost total cultivation area to 49,000 m².
+Hyperion, a leading developer of award-winning LED technologies and manufacturer of solid-state lighting products, announces that Desmet, a major Belgian lettuce-grower, will install the new, high-power Hyperion LED top-light in 20,000 m² as part of a greenhouse extension project that will boost total cultivation area to 49,000 m².

 Johan Desmet and Mirjan Vandoorne began their year-round hydroponic lettuce-growing business in Izegem, Belgium in 2004.
 In 2015, the couple installed 2,610 LED lights from another manufacturer in an area of 14,000 m², boosting light levels beyond what could be achieved with traditional high-pressure sodium (SON-T) lamps, thereby helping maximise crop production.
-This year, the additional 20,000 m² expansion of LED lighting will only require a total of 1,680 Plessey’s Hyperion grow lights to provide the same light level.
+In 2017, the additional 20,000 m² expansion of LED lighting only required a total of 1,680 the Hyperion grow lights to provide the same light level.

 Desmet and Vandoorne’s aim is to get the largest yield and the highest-quality lettuces from every square metre of growing space.
 To do this, they have invested heavily in automated production, a Combined Heat and Power (CHP) system and LED lighting.
 LEDs give off much less heat than SON-T lamps and are around 40% more energy efficient, allowing an increased light level of 80 micromoles per m² that results in a denser, more compact crop, with better colouration.

-On his selection of Plessey’s new Hyperion LED grow light, Desmet commented:
+On his selection of Hyperion's new LED grow light, Desmet commented:

 “I wanted to be able to install fewer fixtures to minimise the amount of shading and get the greatest commercial return on my investment.”